MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 •	Modern Technology: eBPF represents a modern, forward-looking technology that aligns with future Linux kernel developments, ensuring better long-term support.

-**2. How Can I Continue to Use Auditd?**
+**2. How Can I Continue to Use AutitD?**

-If you prefer to continue using Auditd:
+If you prefer to continue using AutitD:

-•	Supported Versions: You can remain on MDE Linux version 101.24072.0000, which will support Auditd for the duration of validity of the build which is ~9 months.
+•	Supported Versions: You can remain on MDE Linux version 101.24072.0000, which will support AutitD for the duration of validity of the build which is ~9 months.
 This provides a sufficient transition period to plan your move to eBPF.
 Expiry date can be checked by running the command ‘mdatp health’ on the Linux server.

 •	Long-Term Plan: While staying on the 101.24072.0000 build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.